lobaro/restic-backup-docker/README.md

 To use rclone as a backend for restic, simply add the rclone config file as a volume with `-v /absolute/path/to/rclone.conf:/root/.config/rclone/rclone.conf`.

+Note that for some backends (Among them Google Drive and Microsoft OneDrive), rclone writes data back to the `rclone.conf` file.
+In this case it needs to be writable by Docker.

+If the the container fails to write the new `rclone.conf` file with the error message `Failed to save config after 10 tries: Failed to move previous config to backup location`, add the entire `rclone` directory as volume: `-v /absolute/path/to/rclone-dir:/root/.config/rclone`.

 # Versioning & Changelog

 Starting from v1.3.0 versioning follows [Semantic versioning](http://semver.org/)